 US National Stage Application: The Basics

-For most applicants outside the US, the US is one of the top national phase PCT countries to be considered.
-This is practical guideline to help non-US applicants prepare for national stage entry into the US.
+For most international patent applicants, the US is one of the top national phase PCT countries to be considered.
+This practical guideline will help non-US applicants prepare for national stage entry into the US.
 Let’s begin with the basics of filing a national stage application with the USPTO based on an international PCT application.

 When is the US National Stage Deadline?

 The deadline to enter the US national phase is 30 months from the priority date.
-If the deadline has already passed, it may still be possible to file a late US national stage application if the delay was unintentional.
+If the deadline has already passed, it might be possible to file a late US national stage application if the delay was unintentional.
+A petition and additional government fees will be required.

 What are the USPTO filing fees for a national stage application?